BiEchi/WechAt/doc/Final Report.md

 We share a fair division of labor in the project.
 Jack is the captain, who is in charge of the whole process of the project.
 He is also the main developer of the **Post** and **Product** system.
 Puyu is the main developer of the **advanced database program** and **Bottle** page.
 He is very productive and helped with other team members a lot.
 Zhongqi is the main developer of the `Snippet`, which is a creative point of this project.
 She is also the main developer of the **Login** system.
 Jiayuan is the main developer of the **Chat_session** and **Msg** system, and he also contributes to writting the corrections of PT2 & PT3.

 # Corrections of PT2 & PT3

+Here are the corrections of the mistakes we made in PT2 and PT3.
+We sincerely thank you for reading all our mistakes again.
+All mistakes have been corrected in the `Proposal.md` (PT2) and `Database Desgin.md` (PT3), but we made a comprehensive copy here.
+You can check either of them.

 ## PT2